mediastudiespress/organization/visibility/main_website_principles_guidelines.md

 ## Buttons

-* Buttons should generally be centered, with text size 30px desktop, 30px table, 20px smartphone.
+* Buttons should generally be centered, with text size 30px desktop, 30px tablet, 20px smartphone.
 The text should generally be black, light in weight, with optional #610f0b icon left.

 ## Animations